 Periodontal disease (periodontitis) is the leading cause of tooth loss and is one of the most common health conditions in our population.
 It can be caused by a variety of factors, including genetics and poor oral hygiene.
 Also, people who smoke or chew tobacco, have uneven teeth or don’t have a set routine for professional teeth cleaning are more prone to periodontal disease.

 When bacteria start to collect in your mouth, a sticky, colorless substance known as “plaque” develops.
 Plaque builds up on your teeth.
 If not removed during brushing and flossing, the plaque particles can harden and turn into tartar.
 Over time, plaque and tartar become more difficult to remove at home.
-Receiving regular professional cleanings is vital for maintaining your oral health and preventing periodontal disease.
+Receiving regular professional cleanings from a restorative dentist in Waukegan, IL, is vital for maintaining your oral health and preventing periodontal disease.

 The longer the plaque and tartar remain on the teeth, the more harm they can cause to your oral health.
 Accumulated plaque and tartar may lead to gingivitis, an early form of periodontal disease.
 Routine professional cleanings and proper at-home oral care can prevent gingivitis from developing.
 But if periodontitis has already started to develop, periodontal therapy may be required.

 It is important to visit your dentist for a complete exam and periodontal therapy if you experience any of the following symptoms: